Aurora-RGB/Docs/content/basic-topics/user-data.md

 # Taking a Backup

-There amy be times when it would be wise to take a backus of your enitre Aurora data folder (for example when you are installing a test build of Aurora).
+There may be times when it would be wise to take a backup of your entire Aurora data folder (for example when you are installing a test build of Aurora).
 Doing this is a very simple matter of duplicating a folder.

 1. First, open up Windows file explorer.
 1. In the address bar, type `%APPDATA%` and press enter.
 This will take you to the folder where various installed programs can store data for your user account.